lisandroCT/lisandroCT.github.io/hire-me.md

         I'm a skilled frontend game developer.
 I specialize in software architecture and tools development.
     </p>
     <p>
         I was the lead programmer of Sweet Meat, which was featured by Google and nominated for Best Latin American Game in the <a href="bigfestival.com.br">BIG Festival</a>.
-I've developed games for important international names, such as Mattel and Coca-Cola, among others.
+I've developed games for important international brands, such as Mattel and Coca-Cola, among others.
     </p>
     <p>
         If you have a game or prototype you're interested in developing, I'd love to work with you on it.
 I work primarily with Unity targeting desktop and mobile but picking up new languages or engines isn’t a problem (in fact, I love it!).